hereon-GEMS/Cont2SAS/docu/models/gg.md

 # gg

 This page documents the workflow for creating the input xml related to the `gg` model, i.e. model_gg.xml.
 The name `gg` stands for grain growth.
-The `gg` model represents the phenomenon of the growth of a spherical grain over time.
+The `gg` model represents the phenomenon of the growth of a spherical grain in a cubic nanoparticle over time.

 Relevant input xml: model_gg.xml